gchurch/ASP.NET-eShop/README.md

 I also created a separate front-end using ASP.NET Core MVC and Razor.
 The code for this is in the Web.MVC project.

+This app is also deployed on Azure and can be found here: https://webmvc20201011164418.azurewebsites.net

 ## Clean Architecture

 I use a Clean Architecture based on https://github.com/ardalis/CleanArchitecture to organize the code.